 A seat on Facebook's board during its early growth would have been worth billions.
 Hoffman walked away because the appearance of a conflict of interest was enough to violate his standard.
 Not the reality of one.
 The appearance.

 This is where the Seven meets something deeper.
 Sevens are often stereotyped as pleasure-seekers who avoid discomfort.
 But Hoffman's version of discomfort-avoidance isn't about money or status.
 It's about being trapped in a compromised position.
-A board seat that came with an asterisk — does he really serve Facebook's interests, or LinkedIn's? — would have been a cage.
+A board seat that came with an asterisk (does he really serve Facebook's interests, or LinkedIn's?) would have been a cage.
 Even a golden one.

-The Friendship That Broke — and the Loneliness That Followed
+The Friendship That Broke

 For thirty years, Reid Hoffman and Peter Thiel were friends.
-They met as Stanford undergraduates in a philosophy class, debated their way through the PayPal era, and maintained a relationship even as their politics diverged into opposing hemispheres.
+They met at Stanford in a philosophy class, debated their way through the PayPal era, and held the relationship together as their politics drifted into opposing hemispheres.
+Hoffman became one of the Democratic Party's largest individual donors.
+Thiel became Donald Trump's bridge to Silicon Valley.

 "I'm in a constant state of argument with buddy Peter Thiel over Trump," Hoffman told Fast Company.
+For years, the argument was the friendship.

 The Private Anchor